 We’ve managed though.
 I’ve just about sussed everything out (so far) and she’s absolutely loving school.
 She’s happy, she has fun, she’s learning, she has plenty of friends and she genuinely enjoys spending time there – so much so that she’s often a bit grumpy when she has to leave and come home with me!

 Partly for nostalgia purposes and partly to provide ‘useful’ info for future parents of kids going into Reception, I wanted to share some of my observations from the school playground.
-So, here’s a list of 20 things I’ve learnt during my first term as a school run dad.
+So, here’s a list of 20 things I’ve learnt as a school run dad during the first term.

 1) There’s nothing scarier than your kid’s teacher making a beeline for you in the playground and saying the sentence “can I have a little word with you please…?”.

 2) No matter how long ago it was, there’s something about walking into a school that automatically makes you think and feel like a pre-pubescent child.